sonambharti/Design-Patterns-in-Python/SOLID-Principle/Interface-Segregation-Principle/Readme.md

 ##  ✅ Refactored: Applying ISP
 Instead of one large interface, we split responsibilities into smaller, specific interfaces. <br>
-Small Interfaces like Printer and Scanners.
-Then, classes can implement only the interfaces they need, like
+Create **small Interfaces** like Printer and Scanners.
+Then, classes can implement only the interfaces they need, like `Printer`, `Scanner`.

 ### Use Composition Over Inheritance:
 Instead of creating a big class implementing everything, use composition like we did in `MultiFunctionMachine`